Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 City Hall, Porto, Portugal

 Sitting in front of the City Hall building is a large, blue Porto sign.
-Visitors often climb on the sign to get their photo taken – but we think the best view is from the fountain across the street from the sign, where you can see both the sign and City Hall.
+Visitors often climb on the sign to get their photo taken – but we prefer the view from in front of the fountain across the street, where you can see both the sign and City Hall.

 Directions: Walk around City Hall to the north side.
 There you will find a pleasant square and the Trindade Church.